openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Data assembly
 +++++++++++++

-Data assembly is required ONLY when you have multiple data interpreters, each working on their own project.
+Data assembly is required only when you have multiple data interpreters – each working on their own project.
 If you have used the CEO pathway above with multiple interpreters contributing to the same project, this step is not needed.

-If you have multiple interpreters, after the data collection is completed, the coordinator should create a consolidated database with all the collected sample data.
+If you have multiple interpreters, after the data collection is completed, the coordinator should create a consolidated database with all collected sample data.

 -   The coordinator should check that all necessary metadata and sample information is archived and included in the final database.
 -   A description of the column names from the database should be archived with the database.